muazaqdas/muazaqdas/README.md

 * I'm a web developer and problem solver
 * Currently studying at Delhi Technological University.
-* I'm well-versed in data structures and algorithms in C++ language.
+* I'm well-versed in data structures and algorithms in C++.

 <p dir="auto" align="center">